SiEPIC/SNSPD_multichannel_CurrentBias/Documentation/vs_controller_standalone.md

 `vs_controller.py` (at `GUI/src/gui/controller/vs_controller.py`) is
 self-contained: its only runtime dependency is `pyserial`.
-It can be imported and driven from any Python script — the GUI is just one consumer of it.
+It can be imported and driven from any Python script — the GUI is one consumer of it, not a prerequisite.

-## Importing it
+## Importing

 No relative imports are used inside the file, so any of these work: